aarushi860/aarushi860/README.md

 # Hey there! :wave:

-*I'm Aarushi Maheshwari, :blush:  a senior backend software engineer from India , mainly experienced working with startups.*
+*I'm Aarushi Maheshwari, :blush:  a senior backend software engineer from India ,  experienced working with startups.*

 I love working on complex problems and learning new technologies.

-My experience includes working with below technologies:
+I'm experienced working on:

 -Programming Languages : Scala, Java